Automatic Routability Predictor Development Using Neural Architecture Search: Methodology

-\textbf{Evaluation Strategy.} Previous work~\cite{cai2018proxylessnas} suggests to conduct NAS on the target dataset to improve the performance of searched CNN models.
+Previous work~\cite{cai2018proxylessnas} suggests to conduct NAS on the target dataset to improve the performance of our searched models.
 Thus, we directly apply search on the training split of our target dataset and use the performance on the validation split as the search objective.
 More specifically, for violated net count prediction, we use the Kendall's $\tau$ evaluated on the validation split as the search objective.
-For DRC hotspots detection, we use ROC-AUC~\cite{hanley1982meaning} as the search objective.
+For DRC hotspot detection, we use ROC-AUC~\cite{hanley1982meaning} as the search objective.

-\textbf{Search Strategy.} Given the large size of our search space (i.e., $8K$ and $16M$), exhaustively examining every architecture in the search space is neither efficient nor practical.
-Thus, we use evolutionary algorithms to judiciously seek a promising CNN model within the search space.
-Evolutionary algorithms perform an elitism model selection with the aid of mutation and crossover, thus produce better generations of models over time in an efficient manner.